 The Customer Journey

-Understanding what your customer needs are is key.
-If you don’t know what they want, how can you deliver the service they expect?
+Understanding what your customer needs is key.
+If you don’t want they want, how can you deliver the service they expect?

 After listening to customers, here are some examples of what we heard.